OpenNebula/docs/source/release_notes/release_notes/features.rst

 -  Complete integration with the OpenNebula's `User Security Management <http://opennebula.org/documentation:features#powerful_user_security_management>`__ system
 -  Computing resources can be tracked and limited using OpenNebula's :ref:`Resource Quota Management <quota_auth>`
 -  :ref:`Automatic scaling of multi-tiered applications <appflow_elasticity>` according to performance metrics and time schedule
+- Dynamic information sharing where information can be passed across nodes in the service
+- Network configuration can be defined for a service template
+- OpenNebula Flow has been integrated in the Cloud and VDC Admin Sunstone views, so users can instantiate new services and monitor groups of Virtual Machines

 Gain Insight into Cloud Applications
 ====================================